 |Cave||2.9 mi.
 Northeast of Central East End|

-Visitors can spend some time in the local park on Anguilla.
+Visitors can visit a park on Anguilla.

 |Park||The Valley, Central Anguilla||Anguilla|